syncfusion-content/ej2-grid-docs/ej2-javascript/grid/frozen.md

 Frozen rows and columns provides an option to make rows and columns always visible in the top and left side of the grid while scrolling.

-To use frozen rows and columns support, inject the `Freeze` module in the grid.

 In this demo, the [`frozenColumns`](../api/grid/#frozencolumns) is set as '2' and the [`frozenRows`](../api/grid/#frozenrows) is set as '3'.
 Hence, the left two columns and top three rows are frozen.

 {% if page.publishingplatform == "typescript" %}